Aipcecodes/codes/MD - Code of Ethics.md

 *Realizing that responsible journalism is the primary obligation of the profession that ensures the right of the public to receive truthful, verified and full information,*

-*Realizing that society’s trust in journalists is a supreme value of the profession,*
+*Realizing that society's trust in journalists is a supreme value of the profession,*

-*Protecting professional honour and independence by strengthening self-regulation mechanisms in view of ensuring society’s right to receive information,*
+*Protecting professional honour and independence by strengthening self-regulation mechanisms in view of ensuring society's right to receive information,*

 *Considering the disinformation, fake news and manipulative messages disseminated through the media as harmful and dangerous phenomena for informing the public and for the democracy,*